suffolklibraries/sljekyll/_events/eye-2019-10-12-sld-tombola.md

 breadcrumb: y
 ---

-Help us celebrate Suffolk Libraries Day by joining us for tea, cake and other refreshments and try your luck with our tombola.
+Help us celebrate [Suffolk Libraries Day](/suffolk-libraries-day/) by joining us for tea, cake and other refreshments and trying your luck with our tombola.